iurysilva/Alura-OrgsHooks/README.md

-# Providers list in the Orgs Home
+# Producers list in the Orgs Home

 Alura React Native Course project: Using and creating Hooks.

 ## 🔨 Project functionalities

 In this project we'll create a Home screen of natural products for the e-commerce called Orgs.
-In this screen, the providers will be listed statically.
+In this screen, the producers will be listed statically.

 <img src="https://user-images.githubusercontent.com/9091491/131163034-18cc72ba-8405-4676-a755-a6280d505fd1.gif" width="300" />